selimhotinli/xqml_xcorr/README.md

 # xqml_xcorr

-Using xqml to estimate ksz and psz power spectra
+Using xqml to estimate power spectra, description to be added soon